 Immanuel Kant

-Immanuel Kant was a German philosopher who is a central figure in modern philosophy.
-He argued that human concepts and categories structure our view of the world and its laws, and that reason is the source of morality.
-His major works include 'Critique of Pure Reason,' 'Critique of Practical Reason,' and 'Critique of Judgment,' which collectively are known as his critical philosophy.
-His ideas have had a profound impact on Western philosophy and continue to influence various fields of thought.
+Immanuel Kant was a German philosopher who is considered a central figure in modern philosophy.
+He argued that human experience is structured by necessary features of our minds and that reason is the source of morality.
+His works, such as the 'Critique of Pure Reason,' have had a profound impact on various fields including metaphysics, epistemology, ethics, and aesthetics.

 Books